How

 In

-Private lessons really help you pick up the style, and leading/following technique,
+a private lesson!
+Private lessons really help you pick up the style,

-how to feel and move your hips with flexibility and sensuality).
-Private lessons
+to feel and move your hips with flexibility and sensuality).
+Private

 Where